jebinshaju/myanswer/README.md

 5. **Answer Questions**: Students can answer questions using text input or speech-to-text.
 6. **Submit Answers**: Submit the answers once completed to receive instant feedback and scores.

+# Live Site

+The application is live and accessible at: [MyAnswer Live Site](https://myanswer-w67ctr3rca-el.a.run.app/)

 ## License

 This project is licensed under the [MIT License](LICENSE).